Welcome to the

-The Patient Details of Dry Stone Stacking
+The Patient And Artistic Details of Drystack Walling

-These amazing shots of detail oriented dry stone work simply blow me away.
+These amazing shots of detail-oriented dry stone work simply blow me away.

 These are all taken by RoystonVasey and are of work created by Andy Goldsworthy at Tilberthwaite Touchstone Fold.
 If you want to try to find them in person, here are some directions from Royston Vasey on Flickr: